-Our current life circumstances didn’t happen by chance.
-They were defined and created from a unique internal map of reality.
+Our circumstances were defined and created from a unique internal map of reality.
 This map of reality lies in the unconscious mind and consists of ideas, beliefs, values, etc. that navigate us through life.
 Depending on what kind of map is operating, determines our life circumstances.

 Many of us would prefer a different map of reality.
 We keep trying for financial or relationship success, yet end up back in debt or attracting dysfunctional relationships.
 That can be very frustrating.